Biomatrix Theory versus General Systems Theory

 Unique contributions of Biomatrix Systems Theory

-Conceptual contributions
+Conceptual contribution

 Biomatrix Systems Theory has contributed the following unique theoretical concepts: